aridjayarecipes/cutesrecipes.web.app/content/post/2008-recipe-of-homemade-brussel-sprouts-with-bacon-and-onion.md

 Brussel sprouts with bacon and onion is one of the most favored of recent trending foods in the world.
 It is simple, it is fast, it tastes delicious.
 It is enjoyed by millions every day.
 Brussel sprouts with bacon and onion is something that I've loved my entire life.
 They're nice and they look wonderful.

 Season with salt and pepper, to taste, and toss bacon back into pan.
 Reviews for Photos of Sauteed Brussels Sprouts with Bacon and Onions.
 I love bacon and brussel sprouts so just wanted to see how others prepared it.
-Garlic seems a natural addition just wondering why it wasn&#39;t included in the directions.??
+Garlic seems a natural addition just wondering why it wasn't included in the directions.??

 To begin with this particular recipe, we have to prepare a few ingredients.
 You can have brussel sprouts with bacon and onion using 5 ingredients and 6 steps.
 Here is how you cook it.